Jaundice

 Pale stools (poo) and dark urine

 A newborn baby’s stool should be yellowy orange and their urine should normally be colourless or yellow.
 If they are not, that can be a sign of a problem which needs to be investigated.
-If your baby has pale (cream or white coloured) stools then you should inform your Community Midwife, GP or Health Visitor immediately, and tests should be arranged that day.

-Useful guide to baby stool colour.
+Useful guide to baby stool colour (PDF).

 When your baby needs immediate medical help